This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.

 Toledo North was created to make the Jeep Liberty, designed to be the next generation of the Jeep Cherokee.
 (When the Cherokee proved to still be popular, they renamed its replacement.)
 Liberty went into production in 2001; Nitro was added in 2014.
 They were replaced by production of the new KL Cherokee, and in 2017 by the Jeep Wrangler, with Cherokee moving to Belvidere.
 Toledo South has always made Wranglers or Gladiators, since being built in 1986 to replace the old Willys plant in Toledo.

-Toluca has in modern times gone from making Neons to PT Cruisers, and then Journeys and Fiat 500s; today it makes the Jeep Compass, which shares a platform with the Renegade (made in Italy).
-During the early 2000s, Toluca was one of DaimlerChrysler’s highest quality plants.
+Soon to make the Wagoneer S and Recon.
 It was built in 1984 to make K-cars; it made offshoots of the K from 1987 to 1994, when it went to Neons and was the only home of two-door Neons.
 The PT Cruiser displaced Neons in 2001; Journeys joined the line in 2008 and stayed on until their end.
 Fiat 500 was added in 2011, leaving in 2017.
 The Toluca plant is the furthest former-Chrysler factory from Detroit—Saltillo is close to the border.

 A historic plant which has been expanded numerous times and gutted several times since 1980, Windsor is a modern plant using a flexible pallette system which raises and lowers vehicles as needed.
-Windsor makes all of Chrysler’s minivans, as it did in 1984.
-The Windsor complex used to have five separate facilities pumping out cars, trucks, and engines, but it’s all come down to one minivan factory.
+Windsor makes all of Chrysler’s minivans, as it did in 1984, and is also making Dodge Chargers and other STLA Large vehicles in future.
+The Windsor complex used to have five separate facilities pumping out cars, trucks, and engines, but it’s all come down to one factory.
 The last of the older facilities, at Pillette Road, made vans.
 For a full history of Windsor, see our pictorials.

 Windsor Pictorials: